Enjoy-Korea/help-center/src/pages/policies/guest_en.md

    - The host can compensate the tenant through means other than a refund.
    - If a satisfactory agreement isn't reached, they can proceed to the next step.
 3. Customer service mediation request
-   - If mediation is requested at the Enkor customer center, mediation will be provided within a maximum of 3 business days.
+   - If mediation is requested at the Enko customer center, mediation will be provided within a maximum of 3 business days.
-   - Enkor customer service follows the basic terms and cancellation refund regulations and mediates based on them.
+   - Enko customer service follows the basic terms and cancellation refund regulations and mediates based on them.
    - However, if there's evidence from the host of issues caused by the tenant, like smoking or bringing unauthorized pets, a refund might be challenging.
    - The total refund amount a tenant can receive cannot exceed the actual rent paid by the tenant, and no compensation will be provided for any special, indirect, incidental, or consequential damages arising from or related to the host's failure to fulfill their obligations.